digitalloggers/geocam-bin/README.md

 Redistributed with GEO Semiconductor, Inc. permission (2019-04-11).

-Intended to be used together with the [UVC kernel patch](https://github.com/digitalloggers/geocam-uvc) and the [userspace V4L2 plugin](https://github.com/digitalloggers/geocam-v4l2).
+Intended to be used together with the (optional) [UVC kernel patch](https://github.com/digitalloggers/geocam-uvc) and the [userspace V4L2 plugin](https://github.com/digitalloggers/geocam-v4l2).

 Install files to locations of your convenience, and add a line similar to this: